For the next two months, we’re likely to see quite a few “sale” signs and advertisements. But are those winter sales really “sales?”

 Do you need the item that is on sale?
 One retailer strategy that can trip up your budget is the “buy one, get one free” sale.
 We can be easily lured into buying something we don’t really need because we get an extra one for no money at all!
 Free stuff—who doesn’t love that?
 If it is a really steep price deduction, we might think that it would be a tragedy not to buy it even if we don’t need it.

 Retailers can also make you feel like you are passing up a chance to save money.
-They don’t focus on the spending money, of course.
+They don’t focus on your budget, of course.
 Your job is to make sure you need it, that the sale price can’t be beaten anywhere else and that you can afford it.

 Tips to Make the Best of Winter Sales